opsec-ee/rtka-u/docs/papers/literary_review.md

 (three-valued) logics, particularly Kleene's three-valued logic, in managing \
 uncertainty, with extensions to multi-valued logics, confidence propagation, \
 and recursive systems.
 It draws on key works in logic, computer science, and \
-AI to contextualize the Recursive Ternary with Kleene Algorithm + UNKNOWN \
+AI to contextualize the Recursive Ternary Knowledge Algorithm \
-(RTKA-U), highlighting gaps in recursive confidence propagation and uncertainty \
+(RTKA), highlighting gaps in recursive confidence propagation and uncertainty \
-preservation that RTKA-U addresses.
+preservation that RTKA addresses.
 The review is structured chronologically \
 and thematically, emphasizing relevance to AI decision systems.

 #### Foundations of Three-Valued Logic